 The frequency of stomach acid reflux varies from one person to another.
 The risk rises with age and may significantly decrease quality of life and overall well-being.

 Risks associated with heartburn or acid reflux

 If left untreated, the stomach acid can irritate the inner lining of the esophagus.
 This may lead to esophagitis.
 In more severe cases this may lead to open sores or ulcers within the esophagus.
 This is called erosive esophagitis.
 Over time, in rare cases, this may turn into cancers (esophageal cancer).

 Treatment of heartburn

 Treatment of acid reflux needs to include a major component of lifestyle change.
-Once this fails, therapy is stepped up to include antacids that help to neutralise effects of stomach acid.
-Lifestyle changes include:-
+Once this fails, therapy is stepped up to include antacids that help to neutralize the effects of stomach acid.
+Lifestyle changes include:

 Medications that reduce the secretion of the stomach acid called Proton Pump Inhibitors are one of the mainstays of therapy in acid reflux.
 Treatment of acid reflux is usually successful but relapses are common.
 Nearly half of the treated individuals experience a return of symptoms after a year.